-Ramboll has been working with Highways England for more than 10 years on sustainability and environmental performance improvement.
+Ramboll has been working with Highways England since 2006 on sustainability and environmental performance improvement.
 Tasks have addressed carbon, climate change, sustainability reporting, noise, air quality, water quality, flooding, biodiversity and heritage.

 The global supermarket chain Lidl has just opened its third distribution centre in Finland.
 The +60,000 m2 building is the size of 10 football fields and operates 100% on renewable energy.